 Section 74-552 of the current Cook County Wheel Tax Ordinance that requires a Cook County Vehicle License for all motor vehicles owned and operated by a person who resides within unincorporated Cook County.
 The Cook County Vehicle License is an annual license for the period of July 1st through June 30th of the following year and payment must be remitted by July 1st of each year.

 Who is Liable for the Unincorporated Cook County Wheel Tax Liability Notification?

-Effective June 1, 2019 – The amended Cook County Wheel Tax Ordinance, Section 74-552 states, that it is unlawful for any motor vehicle owner residing within the unincorporated area of Cook County to own, possess, use, or to cause or permit any of his agents, employees, lessees or bailees to use any motor vehicle upon the unincorporated area of Cook County without remitting payment for the annual Wheel Tax Liability.
+Effective June 1, 2019 – The amended Cook County Wheel Tax Ordinance, Section 74-552 states, that it is unlawful for any vehicle owner residing or registered within the unincorporated area of Cook County to own, possess, use, or to cause or permit any of his agents, employees, lessees or bailees to use any motor vehicle upon the unincorporated area of Cook County without remitting payment for the annual Wheel Tax Liability.